Fourth Reich (New Zealand gang): Membership

 The Fourth Reich was a relatively small and hardcore skinhead gang with approximately fifteen members.
 Not long after the gang was founded, it garnered a following in Christchurch, Nelson, Greymouth, Timaru and Dunedin.
 Full members of the gang wore black t-shirts with the gang's logo: a large Celtic cross with a swastika at the centre.

 According to research conducted by Addison, members of New Zealand skinhead gangs, much like those of similar groups in England, are associated with social estrangement, abusive and deprived upbringing, low socioeconomic status, social disaffection, drug abuse and criminal deviance.
 This stands in stark contrast to skinheadism in the United States, where members tend to be well-adjusted, employed and socially integrated.
 Furthermore, American skinhead groups tend be well-organised with a "developed political consciousness".

 Addison's depiction of members of New Zealand skinhead gangs is certainly borne out by members of the Fourth Reich.
 They were opiate users and without a doubt criminally deviant.
 Shannon Brent Flewellen's chequered and troubled youth is a case in point.
 Raised as the son of a drug-addict and step-son of an iwi leader and gang member who was murdered, he reportedly sought refuge under the family home as a child while gang business was conducted inside the house.

 Neihana Foster: A Maori member of the Fourth Reich

-An interesting feature of New Zealand skinhead gangs is that Maoris are occasionally members.
+An interesting feature of New Zealand skinhead gangs is that Maori are occasionally members.
 This was infamously highlighted in 1991 when Neihana Foster, biracially Maori and Pākehā and visibly of Maori heritage, was charged and convicted alongside fellow Fourth Reich member for the murder of Hemi Hutley.